Start Testing Times

 What do I need to remember about exam day?

-- On your exam date, park in the Liberal Arts parking lot and come to the Inver Hills Testing Center in the Library Building.
+- On your exam date, park in the College Center Lot or the College Road West or East Lot and come to the Inver Hills Testing Center in the College Center building (right next to the Welcome Center).
 Bring your government-issued photo ID.
 You will not be allowed to take the exam without a picture ID.
 It is recommended that you arrive early for the exam appointment.

 - Voluntary "TEST QUIT."
 If you decide to quit the test voluntarily, there will not be a refund of the test fee; you must also wait six months before retesting in the same subject.